kdvcodes/cs1302-arcade/REFLECTION.md

 3. **PROB:** Lots of difficulty trying to get all the details of each game perfect, but that's been nearly perfectly done.

-4. **EXTRA CREDIT:** We have extra credit number 2. each game has its own high score kepper.
+4. **EXTRA CREDIT:** We have extra credit number 1 & 2.
+Each game has its own high score button to show the user the current high score table.
+Each game has its own high score keeper.
 Please check.
+Thank you.